Questions about genetic counseling and testing

 Is genetic testing recommended for all patients?

 Genetic testing is available for some families with a strong family history of certain types of cancer.
 During your cancer risk assessment, we will help you decide if genetic testing is right for you or your family.
-It is best for a family’s genetic testing to start with a family member who has had cancer or a precancerous condition that suggests susceptibility to cancer.
-The genetic counselor will discuss who in your family is the best candidate for genetic testing.
+It is typically recommended for a family’s genetic testing to start with a family member who has had cancer or a precancerous condition that suggests susceptibility to cancer.
+The genetic counselor will discuss who in your family may be the best candidate for genetic testing.

 Will I need to fast before my blood draw for genetic testing?

 No. There is no special preparation before you have your blood drawn for genetic testing.
-Patients typically have one to two tubes of blood drawn for testing.
+Patients typically have one tube of blood drawn for testing.
 The genetic counselor will explain the process of genetic testing before you have your blood drawn to answer any of your questions and concerns.

 How accurate is genetic testing?